jamesGadoury/jamesGadoury.github.io/content/first-post.md

 Slug: first-post
 Authors: james gadoury

-Today I'm starting a blog.
+I'm James.

-I work at amazon robotics, generally as a dev and roboticist.
+I work at amazon robotics, generally as a dev and roboticist developing robotic manipulation workcells.
 My current focus is on robotic perception & task/action planning.
-I also do a fair amount of lower level (in terms of abstraction) dev for work;
+I also do a fair amount of lower level (in terms of abstraction) dev for work including configuring networks, writing services that interact with hardware, and other deeply frustrating things.

-including configuring networks, writing services that interact with hardware, and other deeply frustrating things.
+Today I'm starting a blog.

-I plan on writing about things I'm interested.
+I plan on writing about things I'm interested in.
 I aim to keep the posts / articles at roughly the length of my attention span.
 With the rise of short form content (tiktok and youtube shorts), I suspect that is for the best.